Knigh7s/MoodSync/README.md

 ## How does it work?
  - it periodically captures screen using the new Lollipop [Media Projection API](https://developer.android.com/reference/android/media/projection/package-summary.html)
- - it extracts vibrant color from the image using [Palette library](https://developer.android.com/tools/support-library/features.html)
+ - it extracts dominant color from the image using [Palette library](https://developer.android.com/tools/support-library/features.html)
- - it sends the vibrant color to all lights on the same WiFi using [LifxCommander](https://github.com/olsenn1/LifxCommander_v1.0)
+ - it sends the dominant color to all lights on the same WiFi using [LifxCommander](https://github.com/olsenn1/LifxCommander_v1.0)
  - it is designed for Android TV, but works on Lollipop phones and tablets too

 ## Issues, feature requests?